HLTH Code Complete Meal is a delicious shake that fuels your body with essential proteins, healthy fats, vitamins, minerals, and probiotics.

 - Molybdenum – trace mineral, needed for a number of processes and functions inside the body

-Much like vitamins, minerals help the body perform hundreds of different processes and functions.
+Like vitamins, minerals help the body perform hundreds of different processes and functions.
 They not only help the body grow and develop, but they can help improve bone health, digestion, metabolism, and heart health when taken as recommended.

 - Whey Protein Concentrate – a concentrate from whey, a liquid that’s a milk and cheese byproduct, helps build muscle, lower blood pressure, and reduce inflammation